 Can you tell us about Redemption Roasters and its history?

-On release, we help our ex-offender graduates find work in our growing network of Redemption shops or by using our coffee industry contacts.
+On release, we help our graduates to find work in our own coffee shops, or within our network.

-The result is a finely crafted cup of coffee that raises the bar for everyone.
+The result is a finely crafted cup of coffee which raises the bar for everyone.

 What is the mission behind this exciting community enterprise?

 We want to show the coffee community that exceptional specialty coffee can come from places and people you wouldn’t expect.